France national football team: Current squad

-The following 23 players were called up for the UEFA Euro 2024 qualifying matches against the Netherlands and the Republic of Ireland on 24 and 27 March 2023, respectively.
+The following 24 players were called up for 2026 FIFA World Cup qualification matches against Ukraine and Azerbaijan on 13 and 16 November 2025, respectively.
+On 10 November, Randal Kolo Muani withdrew due to injury and was replaced by Florian Thauvin.

-Caps and goals as of 18 December 2022, after the match against Argentina.
+Caps and goals as of 16 November 2025, after the match against Azerbaijan.

 Recent call-ups

-The following players have been called up within the past twelve months.
+The following players have also been called up within the past twelve months.